mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Tooling

-- `go` command has many sub-commands
+The `go` command has many sub-commands.
-- most commonly used commands
+The most commonly used sub-commands are summarized below.

 - `go help [command|topic]`
-    - outputs help
+  This outputs help.
-    - run with no argument to see a list of commands and topics
+  Run this with no arguments to see a list of commands and topics.
 - `go doc {package} [function|type]`
-    - outputs brief documentation for a given package, constant, function, or type
+  This outputs brief documentation for a given package, constant, function, or type.
-    - ex. `go doc json`
+  For example, `go doc json` where `json` is a standard library package.
-    - `godoc {pkg}` (no space) outputs even more documentation
+- `godoc {pkg}`
+  This is a different command that outputs even more documentation.
-      - add `-src` to see source code
+  Add `-src` to see source code for a package.
-    - to get documentation on a single member of a package add a space and the name after the package name
+  To get documentation on a single member of a package, add a space and the name after the package name.
-      - ex. `godoc math/Rand Int31`
+  For example, `godoc math/Rand Int31`
 - `go fix {file-or-directory-path}`
-    - "finds Go programs that use old APIs and rewrites them to use newer ones."
+  This "finds Go programs that use old APIs and rewrites them to use newer ones."
-    - "After you update to a new Go release, fix helps make the necessary changes to your programs."
+  "After you update to a new Go release, fix helps make the necessary changes to your programs."
 - `go get {pkg1} {pkg2} ...`
-    - downloads and installs packages and their dependencies
+  This downloads and installs packages and their dependencies.
 - `go build`
-    - builds an executable for the package in the current directory that includes everything needed to run and places it in the current directory
+  This builds an executable for the package in the current directory that includes everything needed to run and places it in the current directory.
-    - the executable can be moved anywhere
+  The executable can be moved anywhere.
-    - Go tools do not need to be installed in order to execute the result
+  Go tools do not need to be installed in order to execute the result.
 - `go install {pkg-name}`
-    - builds a given package and installs it in $GOBIN which must be set
+  This builds a given package and installs it in `GOBIN` which must be set.
-    - also builds all the dependencies of the package, and recursively all of their dependencies
+  It also builds all the dependencies of the package, and recursively all of their dependencies.
-    - can omit pkg-name if if the package directory
+  If run from the package directory, the package name can be omitted.
 - `go clean -i {pkg-name}`
-    - deletes the executable for the package from $GOBIN
+  This deletes the executable for the package from `GOBIN`.
-    - can omit pkg-name if if the package directory
+  If run from the package directory, the package name can be omitted.
 - `go run {file-name}.go`
-    - runs a program without producing an executable
+  This runs a program without producing an executable.
 - `go test`
-    - runs all the tests in the current package?
+  This runs all the tests in the current package.
+  To run tests in multiple packages, cd to the `GOPATH` directory and specify a space-separated list of package import paths.
 - `go generate`

-    - creates or updates Go source files
+  This creates or updates Go source files.
-    - TODO: learn more about this
+  TODO: Learn more about this!
 - `go version`
-    - outputs the version of Go that is installed
+  This outputs the version of Go that is installed.
-    - to get this in code, call `runtime.Version()`
+  To get the verison in code, call `runtime.Version()`.

 Many sub-commands support the `-race` flag which adds detection and reporting of data races.